swcarpentry/DEPRECATED-boot-camps/matlab/README.md

 For our purposes, we can summarize the goal of reproducibility in two related ways, one technical and one colloquial.

-In a technical sense, your goal is to __have a complete chain of custody (ie, provenance) from your raw data to your finished results and figures__.
+In a technical sense, your goal is to __have a complete chain of custody (i.e., provenance) from your raw data to your finished results and figures__.
 That is, you should _always_ be able to figure out precisely what data and what code were used to generate what result - there should be no "missing links".
 If you have ever had the experience of coming across a great figure that you made months ago and having no idea how in the world you made it, then you understand why provenance is important.
 Or, worse, if you've ever been unable to recreate the results that you once showed on a poster or (gasp) published in a paper...

 In a colloquial sense, I should be able to sneak into your lab late at night, delete everything except for your raw data and your code, and __you should be able to run a single command to regenerate EVERYTHING, including all of your results, tables, and figures in their final, polished form__.
 Think of this as the "push button" workflow.
 This is your ultimate organizational goal as a computational scientist.
 Importantly, note that this rules out the idea of manual intervention at any step along the way - no tinkering with figure axes in a pop-up window, no deleting columns from tables, no copying data from one folder to another, etc. All of that needs to be fully automated.

 As an added bonus, if you couple this with a version control system that tracks changes over time to your raw data and your code, you will be able to instantly recreate your results from any stage in your research (the lab presentation version, the dissertation version, the manuscript version, the Nobel Prize committee version, etc.).
 Wouldn't that be nice?